National Dish of Egypt – Falafel

 - Heat the oil.

 - Cook for about three (0:03) minutes on one side.

 - Flip the falafel with a slotted spoon or spatula and ensure all sides are evenly cooked.

-- Remove the falafel from the oil and place on paper towels.
+- Remove the falafel from the oil and place it on paper towels.

-- Serve the with a minty yogurt sauce or wrap it in a pita pocket.
+- Serve them with a minty yogurt sauce or wrap them in a pita pocket.